HexCorpProgramming/HexCorpDiscordAIManual/docs/index.md

 This command cannot be used in the HexCorp server.

+After a ⬡-Drone uses `hc!add_trusted_user` on another user, that user will receive a direct message from the HexCorp Mxtress AI asking for consent to become a Trusted User.
+The user can reply to that question with `n` to reject the request or with `y` to agree to the request.

+After making a reply, the ⬡-Drone that started the request will be informed about what decision was made.

 ### Hive Mxtress as Trusted User

 The Hive Mxtress is regarded as a Trusted User for all drones within the Hive, as they are the one in charge of HexCorp and all of its assets.
 As such they can not be removed as a Trusted User.